arainho/secureapps-ci/README.md

 # SecureApps@CI
-[SecureApps@CI](https://gitlab.com/secureapps-ci) is a system to enable Application Security integration on CI/CD Pipelines.
+The [SecureApps@CI](https://gitlab.com/secureapps-ci) primary objective is to create a system for incorporating arbitrary safety tests in CI/CD pipelines.
+The developed code and sample pipeline samples are available on GitLab.

 ## The API server